 Cory Frehsee of Brattleboro-based Stevens & Associates said the project may move forward soon.

 "We have to get all of our other state permits before the Act 250 permit is issued," Frehsee said Thursday.
 "The one permit we’re waiting on is a storm-water permit.
-We expect that to be issued in the next week or so."

 In other Dummerston Selectboard business this week: